ocordes/manuals/jupyterlab/manual_en.md

 If a web session is running there are two possibilities to copy data *in* and *out*:

 1. In the file browser you can use the context menu after clicking the right mouse button which provides you a *Download* entry.
 With this function you can download any files which is shown in the file browser.
 For uploading files you can use the *Upload* button (see Sect.
 1.5).
 All uploaded files will be stored in the current working directory of the file browser.
+If you are using the right mouse button on an empty region of the file browser you will get an additional context menu with a *Download current folder as an archive* entry.
+This downloads the current folder in an archive to your local device.
+The name of the archive is the name of the current folder.
+In the archive you have the current folder as an archive folder!
 2. The other possibility is to use any of the programs in a terminal tab.
 In the terminal there is a Ubuntu Linux OS running which provides some of the common programs for data exchange, *scp*, *wget*, *git*, etc.

 ------